The Scientist (song): Background

 Lead singer Chris Martin wrote "The Scientist" after listening to George Harrison's All Things Must Pass.
 In an interview with Rolling Stone, Martin revealed that while working on the band's second album, A Rush of Blood to the Head, he knew that the album was missing something.
 One night, during a stay in Liverpool, Martin found an old piano that was out of tune.
 He wanted to work on Harrison's song, "Isn't It a Pity", but he could not manage to do so.
 When the song came to Martin, he asked that the recorder be turned on.
 He concluded by saying that he came across this chord sequence and noted that the chord was "lovely".
 Martin recorded the vocals and piano takes in a studio in Liverpool.

 When asked about the development of the song, during a track-by-track reveal, Martin said: "That's just about girls.
 It's weird that whatever else is on your mind, whether it's the downfall of global economics or terrible environmental troubles, the thing that always gets you most is when you fancy someone."
 The liner notes from A Rush of Blood to the Head, on the other hand, state that "The Scientist is Dan", a reference to Dan Keeling, the A&R man who signed the band to Parlophone.

 Composition

-"The Scientist" is a melancholic, piano-driven ballad written in the key of F major.
+"The Scientist" is a melancholic, piano-driven ballad.
 The lyrics to the song allude to a man's powerlessness in the face of love.
 It begins with the main four-chord piano melody created by lead singer Chris Martin, then joined by the first verses.
 He is then accompanied by the rest of the band after the first chorus.
-In addition to the main piano melody, the music of the song is created by a string arrangement, harmony, acoustic guitar, with its rhythm being slow tempo drums and bass guitar riffs.
-After the second chorus, Jonny Buckland plays an electric guitar riff.
+In addition to the main piano melody, the music of the song is created by a string arrangement.